What happens after I get my DUI?

 Where do I send a record of my service appointments?

-Smart Start will automatically send a record of your service appointments to your California monitoring authority on your behalf at no additional cost to you.
+Smart Start will automatically send a record of your service appointments to your California State authority on your behalf at no additional cost to you.

 Does this thing hurt my vehicle?